gonzdn/OnionArquitecture_Redis/README.md

-# Net Core 5 Basic Restull application based on Onion Architecture with Redis Cache
+# Net Core 5 Basic Restful application based on Onion Architecture with Redis Cache

 Basic RESTful project based on Onion architecture using Redis Cache, Ardalis (repository package that implemenets all necessary methods), Fluent validation and JWT for security.